mplspunk/awesome-privacy-engineering/README.md

 * [Deleting Data Distributed Throughout Your Microservices Architecture](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2020/deleting-data-distributed-throughout-your-microservices-architecture.html) - Microservices architectures tend to distribute responsibility for data throughout an organization.
 This poses challenges to ensuring that data is deleted.
 * [Handling Data Erasure Requests in Your Data Lake with Amazon S3 Find and Forget](https://aws.amazon.com/blogs/big-data/handling-data-erasure-requests-in-your-data-lake-with-amazon-s3-find-and-forget/) - Amazon S3 Find and Forget enables you to find and delete records automatically in data lakes on Amazon S3.
     * [Amazon S3 Find and Forget](https://github.com/awslabs/amazon-s3-find-and-forget)
-* [How to Delete User Data in an AWS Data Lake](https://aws.amazon.com/blogs/big-data/how-to-delete-user-data-in-an-aws-data-lake/) This post walks through a framework that helps you purge individual user data within your organization’s AWS hosted data lake, and an analytics solution that uses different AWS storage layers, along with sample code targeting Amazon S3.
+* [How to Delete User Data in an AWS Data Lake](https://aws.amazon.com/blogs/big-data/how-to-delete-user-data-in-an-aws-data-lake/) - This post walks through a framework that helps you purge individual user data within your organization’s AWS hosted data lake, and an analytics solution that uses different AWS storage layers, along with sample code targeting Amazon S3.
     * [Data Purging AWS Data Lake](https://github.com/aws-samples/data-purging-aws-data-lake)
-* [Best Practices: GDPR and CCPA Compliance Using Delta Lake](https://docs.databricks.com/security/privacy/gdpr-delta.html) Article that describes how to use Delta Lake on Databricks to manage GDPR and CCPA compliance for a data lake.
+* [Best Practices: GDPR and CCPA Compliance Using Delta Lake](https://docs.databricks.com/security/privacy/gdpr-delta.html) - Article that describes how to use Delta Lake on Databricks to manage General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) compliance for a data lake.
-* [Klaro!](https://github.com/kiprotect/klaro) Klaro is a simple consent management platform (CMP) and privacy tool that helps you to be transparent about the third-party applications on your website.
+* [Klaro!](https://github.com/kiprotect/klaro) - Klaro is a simple consent management platform (CMP) and privacy tool that helps you to be transparent about the third-party applications on your website.
-* [OpenDSR](https://github.com/opengdpr/OpenDSR) A common framework enabling companies to work together to protect consumers' privacy and data rights (formerly known as OpenGDPR.)
+* [OpenDSR](https://github.com/opengdpr/OpenDSR) - A common framework enabling companies to work together to protect consumers' privacy and data rights (formerly known as OpenGDPR.)
-* [PrivacyBot](https://github.com/privacybot-berkeley/privacybot) PrivacyBot is a simple automated service to initiate California Consumer Privacy Act (CCPA) deletion requests with data brokers.
+* [PrivacyBot](https://github.com/privacybot-berkeley/privacybot) - PrivacyBot is a simple automated service to initiate CCPA deletion requests with data brokers.
-* [Fides](https://github.com/ethyca/fides) An open-source tool that allows you to easily declare your systems' privacy characteristics, track privacy related changes to systems and data in version control, and enforce policies in both your source code and your runtime infrastructure.
+* [Fides](https://github.com/ethyca/fides) - An open-source tool that allows you to easily declare your systems' privacy characteristics, track privacy related changes to systems and data in version control, and enforce policies in both your source code and your runtime infrastructure.
-* [Cookie Consent](https://github.com/osano/cookieconsent) An opensource, lightweight JavaScript plugin for alerting users about the use of cookies on a website.
+* [Cookie Consent](https://github.com/osano/cookieconsent) - An opensource, lightweight JavaScript plugin for alerting users about the use of cookies on a website.
 It is designed to help quickly comply with the EU Cookie Law, CCPA, GDPR and other privacy laws.

 ### Privacy Tech Series by [Lea Kissner](https://twitter.com/leakissner?lang=en)
 ---